Infineon/virtual-connectivity-manager/README.md

 # Virtual Connectivity Manager (VCM)

 Virtual-Connectivity-Manager (VCM) is a library that enables connectivity libraries to add multi-core support through virtualization.
-Virtualization allows the connectivity stack running on one core to be accessed from another core using Inter Process Communication (IPC).
+Virtualization allows the connectivity stack running on one core to be accessed from another core using Inter-Processor Communication (IPC).
 With VCM, the connectivity stack can be run on two cores, where one core contains the full connectivity stack (primary core) and the other core contains a subset of virtual-only APIs (secondary core).

 Internally, VCM uses IPC to send API requests from the secondary core to the primary core where the API is executed, and then the result is sent back to the secondary core.
 This makes it seem like the API was executed on the secondary core itself.
 VCM simplifies the process of adding multi-core support by hiding the details of IPC from both the connectivity libraries and the end application.